Starting from the 0.7.5 version, poezio supports plugins. Here is a quick howto and a plugin index.

 Manual plugin load¶

-Most plugins will manage their configuration internally, and you do not (and should not) have to edit it, but some (e.g. mpd_client or gpg) require manual editing (the /set command can be used, but it is not pleasant to set multiple values with it).
+Most plugins will manage their configuration internally, and you do not (and should not) have to edit it, but some (e.g. mpd_client) require manual editing (the /set command can be used, but it is not pleasant to set multiple values with it).

 The plugin configuration directory is located in